-By action of the Illinois General Assembly, in 1947 SINU was renamed Southern Illinois University (SIU) and became a comprehensive research institution.
-Ph.D. programs started in 1955 and the first doctoral degree was granted in 1959.
+By action of the Illinois General Assembly in 1947, SINU was renamed Southern Illinois University (SIU) and became a comprehensive research institution.
+Ph.D. programs started in 1955, and the first doctoral degree was granted in 1959.
 In 1979, SIU became accredited by the North Central Association.
-This accreditation is renewed every ten years, and the latest renewal came in 2010 as a “Research University: High Research Activity,” by the Carnegie Foundation for the Advancement of Teaching.
-Student enrollment increased from 2,711 in 1947 to a high of 24,869 in 1991 and the latest figure for the fall of 2021 was 11,266.
+This accreditation is renewed every ten years, and the latest renewal came in 2010 as a "Research University: High Research Activity" by the Carnegie Foundation for the Advancement of Teaching.
+Student enrollment increased from 2,711 in 1947 to 24,869 in 1991; the latest figure for the spring of 2023 was 11,695.
 SIU is a large part of the City's economy.
-The university employs about 40% of Carbondale’s labor force.
+The university employs about 40% of Carbondale's labor force.
 Being the home of SIUC has given the community cultural activities usually available only in larger cities.